Walton & Hersham F.C.: 1994–2018

-2019– Present
+2019–2024

 In June 2019 - after a season ending in relegation to the Combined Counties League One - the club was taken over by a consortium of seven young people; Thomas Bradbury, Reme Edetanlen, Jack Newton, Sartej Tucker, Ben Madelin, Calogero Scannella and Stephan Karidis.
 They got off to a winning start in the league with a 3–0 victory over Eversley & California FC.

 Media coverage has been a prominent strategy for the new ownership, with national & international coverage documenting the club's direction as the unverified "youngest owners in world football".
 The new directors also featured in a 90min documentary that recorded their experiences, filmed during their first season in charge.

 On 14 April 2020, Manager George Busumbru stepped down, citing 'personal reasons'.
 Scott Harris, former player & former assistant coach at Walton Casuals, replaced George.

-In 2021 the club were promoted to the Premier Division South based on their results in the abandoned 2019–20 and 2020–21 seasons.
+In 2021, the club were promoted to the Premier Division South based on their results in the abandoned 2019–20 and 2020–21 seasons.
 After six years away from the Isthmian League, a 1–0 victory over Raynes Park Vale on 9 April 2022 secured at least a second placed spot and back-to-back promotions.
 The club returned to Step 4 for the first time since relegation in 15/16.

 In 2023, after finishing 2nd in the Isthmian South Central Division, the club secured a third successive promotion following a 3–1 win in the division play-off finals against Hanworth Villa, which returns the club to Step 3, a key goal for the owners.
 The season saw other records with striker Eddie Simon scoring an English record of four hat-tricks in successive games.

 In April 2024, following three promotions in three seasons, Harris was sacked with the club sitting five points off of the play-offs with three matches remaining, with a number of key players also departing the club in support of Harris.

+2025-present

+Harris was replaced as manager by his former assistant Billy Rowley, who led the Swans to a third place league finish and their first Surrey Senior Cup title in 52 years.
+A penalty shootout defeat to Gloucester City in the play-off semi-final denied them a chance at promotion to the National League South.

+In November 2025, Rowley and assistant manager Darren Simpson departed the club for Yeovil Town.

+Coaching assistant Jakub Pietrzak took charge on an interim basis and was appointed as permanent manager after overseeing three wins and one draw.

+Pietrzak led the club to the fifth round of the FA Trophy, its best ever performance and on 6 April 2026, the Swans were crowned champions of the Southern League Premier South to earn promotion to the National League South for the first time in its history.